Media

 If required, you can enable and define a static IP address in the LAN settings.
 Open a file explorer window on your PC and enter \\<IP address> in the address bar.

-Note: If Network Security has been enabled on your LabSat 4, you must enter a username and password to access the LabSat4 folder.
+Note: If you have enabled Network Security on LabSat 4, you must enter a username and password to access the LabSat4 folder.
 You can read more about Network Security and how to access the files when it is enabled here. |